pschorderet/NEAT/README.md

 NEAT is a next generation analysis toolkit that supports the analysis of large data including metagene analysis (ChIPseq) and differential gene expression analysis (RNAseq).

 NEAT can be run either on a cluster via the command line or directly through the respective applications.
-This allows users to generate metagene analysis (for ChIPseq data) as well as differentially expressed gene analysis (for RNAseq data) using a simple and reproducable pipeline.
-All files including count tables, RPKM values, DEG, venn diagrams, feature-centered enrichment plots, smear plots, etc are automatically saved and archived for a userfriendly and reproducable flow.
+This allows users to generate metagene analysis (for ChIPseq data) as well as differentially expressed gene analysis (for RNAseq data) using a simple and reproducable pipeline without even needing to connect to a remote cluster via the terminal.
+All files including count tables, RPKM values, DEG, venn diagrams, feature-centered enrichment plots, smear plots, etc are automatically saved and archived for a user-friendly and reproducible flow.

 The NEAT toolkit can easily be implemented in any institution with limited to no programming knowledge.
-NEAT has been developped in collaboration with wet-lab scientists as well as bioinformaticiens to insure user-friendliness, management of complicated experimental setups and reproducibility in the big data era.
+NEAT has been developed in collaboration with wet-lab scientists as well as bioinformaticiens to insure user-friendliness, management of complicated experimental setups and reproducibility in the big data era.

 To start using NEAT, please follow the tutorials found in the 'Vignette' folder

 ### What NEAT can do
-NEAT has been developed as two main modules:
+NEAT has been developed as four main modules:

+[ 1 ]       Create a new project

-[ 1 ]       Build a pipeline
+[ 2 ]       Build a pipeline

     (i)     Unzip and rename

     (ii)    QC

+    (iii)	ChIP-rx normalization

-    (iii)   Map
+    (iv)	Map

-    (iv)    Filter
+    (v)		Filter

-    (v)     Peakcalling
+    (vi)	Peakcalling

+    (vii)	Bigwig

-    (vi)    Bigwig
+    (vi)    Wig

+[ 3 ]       Transfer project to local computer

-[ 2 ]       Analyze a project
+[ 4 ]       Analyze project

     (i)     Create human-readable data (pdf graphes, xls sheets, etc)